Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 python3 manage.py loaddata products

-You will then be able to run the app locally using the following command: python3 manage.py runserver
+5.You will then be able to run the app locally using the following command: python3 manage.py runserver

 # Credits